glorborg/trademonkey-docs/docs-site/docs/03-advanced-insights/rules-vs-reality-dashboard.md

 ## Purpose

-The Rules vs Reality Dashboard is your long-term execution mirror for rule adherence.
+The Rules vs Reality Dashboard is your long-term view for rule adherence.
 It shows how well you actually follow the trading rules you've set for yourself, over days, weeks, and months.

-It does **not** judge whether your rules are good or bad, and it is not a performance leaderboard.
+It does not judge whether your rules are good or bad, and it is not a performance leaderboard.
 It answers a simpler question:

-> "Do I follow my rules?
+"Do I follow the rules I have defined in my trading plan?
 If not, when and in what context do I break them?"

 ## What This Feature Does

 The dashboard aggregates rule checks across your trades and shows:

-- **Global adherence** – Overall percentage of rule checks you passed across all trades.
+- Global adherence – Overall percentage of rule checks you passed across all trades.
-- **Per-rule adherence** – Which rules you follow consistently and which you break most often.
+- Per-rule adherence – Which rules you follow consistently and which you break most often.
-- **Time patterns** – When violations happen (by day, week, or session such as morning vs afternoon).
+- Time patterns – When violations happen (by day, week, or session such as morning vs afternoon).
-- **Clusters and streaks** – Whether violations are isolated mistakes or appear in cascades (multiple rules broken in a short window).
+- Clusters and streaks – Whether violations are isolated mistakes or appear in cascades (multiple rules broken in a short window).
-- **Trend over time** – Whether your discipline is stable, improving, or eroding in recent trades vs your all-time baseline.
+- Trend over time – Whether your discipline is stable, improving, or eroding in recent trades vs your all-time baseline.
-- **Context filters** – How adherence changes by tag, account, or time window (for example, challenge vs funded, scalps vs swings).
+- Context filters – How adherence changes by tag, account, or time window (for example, challenge vs funded, scalps vs swings).

-The dashboard reflects **adherence**, not **effectiveness**.
+The dashboard reflects adherence, not effectiveness.
 You can have:
 - High adherence + poor performance (rules might be misaligned)
 - Low adherence + good performance (discipline problem)
 - High adherence + good performance (rules are sound and followed)